 That’s why starting from Monday 3rd June, the Library will release two new cards across our Library spaces:

 Taking a break?
-Simply grab a card, write on the card what time you left for your break & pop it on top of your stuff so everyone knows you’ll be back within half an hour.
+Simply grab a card, write on the card what time you left for your break & pop it on top of your desk so everyone knows you’ll be back within half an hour.

 stuff unattended for a long time, without a note saying when you’ll return?
 Remember the Library is a shared space and